chuongmep/DA-DynamoRevit/README.md

 ### Making your own Revit Design Automation Dynamo Implementation

-To run Dynamo graphs on your Revit model in Design Automation you need to reference *RDADHelper.dll* in your DB app.
-RDADHelper stands for *Revit Design Automation Dynamo Helper* and works as an intermediate layer between your DB app bundle and Dynamo.
+To run Dynamo graphs on your Revit model in ACC use Design Automation, you need to reference *RDADHelper.dll* in your DB app. **RDADHelper** stands for *Revit Design Automation Dynamo Helper* and works as an intermediate layer between your DB app bundle and Dynamo.
 Refer to the files included in this implementation on the specifics.

 #### Setting Environment Variables: